openframeworks/ofBook/04_intro_to_graphics/chapter.md

 		float offsetDistance = ofRandom(minOffset, maxOffset);

 		// Define a triangle at the origin (0,0) that points to the right (code omitted)
+		// The triangle size is a bit smaller than the last brush - see the source code

-		// Shift the triangle to the mouse position (code omitted)
+		// Rotate the triangle, then shift it to the mouse position (code omitted)

 		ofVec2f triangleOffset(offsetDistance, 0.0);
 		triangleOffset.rotate(rotation);